wyasul/thermo-simulation/README.md

 2. Open your browser and navigate to http://localhost:3000 to view the application.

-## Running Tests
+## Running the Tests

 To run all tests:
     ```
     npm test
     ```
-    This will run both backend and frontend tests.
+    This will run backend tests.

 ## Project Structure